Marine Corps Child Care Fee Assistance Program

 Parents, please follow the steps below:

-All Marine Sponsors living within 15 miles/20 minutes of an installation Child Development Center or Child Development Home program must make an active request for care in their household profile on MilitaryChildCare.com.
+All Marine Sponsors living within 15 miles/20 minutes of an installation Child Development Center (CDC) or Family Child Care (FCC) program must make an active request for care in their household profile on MilitaryChildCare.com.

 Military Child Care in Your Neighborhood (MCCYN) provides fee assistance for families of Active Duty Marines who are unable to access installation sponsored child care.
 Families living within 15 miles or 20 minutes of an installation program must have an active request for care on MilitaryChildCare.com before enrolling in fee assistance.